anachrome/averybot/README.md

 averybot
 ========

-A markov bot to emulate avery.
+A markov bot to ~~replace~~ complement avery.

+TODO: Make this readme useful.